Legs (song): Music video

-The "Legs" music video follows a mousy young female shoe store clerk who is harassed by nearly everyone around her.
-The trio of women featured in previous music videos for Eliminator singles, drives up in the vintage Eliminator car to give her confidence and take revenge on the bullies.
-The band shimmers in and out of visibility, spinning their sheepskin-covered guitars, finally giving the clerk the keys to the car.
+The "Legs" music video follows a mousy young female shoe store clerk who is harassed by nearly everyone around her with exception being an admiring cafe waiter and a group of tough looking but friendly bikers.
+The trio of women featured in previous music videos for Eliminator singles drives up in the vintage Eliminator car to give her confidence and take revenge on the bullies.
+The band shimmers in and out of visibility, spinning their sheepskin-covered guitars, while the trio pretty up her make up and attire, adding more moxie to her personality.
+The admiring waiter and the friendly bikers join in her concern by intimidating her former bullies.
+Finally ZZ Top provide the clerk the keys to the Eliminator, which she and the waiter use to race away to a new life.

 Production

 The "Legs" video was directed by Tim Newman, who had directed the successful videos for the Eliminator singles for "Gimme All Your Lovin'" and "Sharp Dressed Man".
 He declined to return to shoot the video for "TV Dinners".
 For "Legs", record executive Jeff Ayeroff pleaded with him to return.
 Newman bargained hard and asked for "points"—a percentage of the profit—but Warner feared this would set an expensive precedent.
 Instead, they offered Newman a fixed payment every time the album was certified for another 250,000 units sold in the US, earning Newman more money than he expected.

 The "Legs" video concept started with Newman suggesting that the main character should be a young woman this time.
 He cast actress Wendy Frazier who had recently played the love interest in the little-seen Baxter Robertson video for the Robertson song "Silver Strand", also directed by Newman.
 As the crew set up to shoot the "Legs" video in February 1984, Frazier turned 21.
 Much of the video was shot in Valencia, California, the area now called Santa Clarita.

 The three Eliminator actresses—Jeana Tomasino, Kymberly Herrin and Danièle Arnaud—were paid more than $2,000 each (approximately $5,000 in 2020 dollars), a higher fee than usual, according to Herrin.
 Tomasino had been a Playboy Playmate in 1980; so was Herrin in 1981.
 This was Herrin's first ZZ Top video, and established Eliminator models Tomasino and Arnaud tended to push her to the rear.
 Herrin and singer-guitarist Billy Gibbons became friends during the shoot.
 Gibbons said that he kept in touch with Herrin for years afterward, calling her a "groovy hippie chick from Santa Barbara".
 ZZ Top later brought her back for the video to their 1985 single "Sleeping Bag".
 Newman dated Frazier for a while, but only after she was cast in the part.
 He said, "Look, you spend time with these people.
 What can I tell you?"

 The single entered the Mainstream Rock Airplay charts in June 1984.